Monrovia Airport, California: History

 In 1934 Don Robertson sold the airport operations to Wymann Ellis and Dan Moran.
 The first airmail flight at Monrovia Airport was on May 19, 1938, by Moran.
 About 1941 Al Blackburn became the operator of the airport.
 Blackburn would do stunt flying in his Waco Aircraft biplane, NC-11490, at the airport.
 During World War II the Monrovia Civil Air Patrol operated out of the airport, and three more hangars were built.
 The Squadron Commander of the Monrovia Civil Air Patrol was Kenny McComb, who went on to become an instructor for the C.A.A.
 After the war, the airport incorporated, and Monrovia Aircraft Repair, Reliance Flight Academy, and Riley Flying Service operated out of the airport.

 Monrovia Airport closed in 1952, and on February 26, 1952, the land was sold by Al Blackburn and Ruth Blackburn to Consolidated Engineering Corporation for redevelopment.
 The site now is car dealerships and Pink's Transfer, just north of the Foothill Freeway (I-210), between Shamrock and Mountain Avenue, south of Huntington Drive (Route 66), at an altitude of 500 ft.
 The hangars, repair shop and office were on Shamrock at Route 66.

 First McDonald's

 The Airdrome restaurant was built by the brothers Richard and Maurice McDonald next to Monrovia Airport on Route 66.
 It was a small wooden octagonal building that was moved to 1398 North E Street in San Bernardino in 1940.
-The small restaurant was later renamed "McDonald's", the first one.
+The small restaurant was later renamed "McDonald's", thus becoming the first one of the company's long list of restaurants around the world.
 In 1953 the McDonald's restaurant was purchased by Ray Kroc and franchised.
-Those from the airport helped the Airdrome restaurant do very well selling hamburgers, hot dogs, fresh orange juice.
+Those from the airport helped the Airdrome restaurant do very well selling hamburgers, hot dogs and fresh orange juice.
 Soon the McDonald brothers opened two more restaurants and brought their parents from New Hampshire to California.